lintabong/Cocktail-Machine-Simulation/README.md

 # DrinkMachineModel

-This circuit and code are modeling of vending drink machine
+This circuit and code are modeling of vending drink machine using Arduino and TinkerCAD